Google has announced details about their upcoming game streaming service called Stadia.

 - Wolfenstein: Youngblood

-In November, Stadia will launch in 14 countries including Canada, US, UK, Ireland, France, Germany, Italy, Spain, Netherlands, Belgium, Denmark, Sweden, Norway and Finland.
+In November, Stadia will launch in 14 countries including Canada, the US, UK, Ireland, France, Germany, Italy, Spain, Netherlands, Belgium, Denmark, Sweden, Norway and Finland.
 More countries will come in 2020.